 The VCD Waveform Editor does not allow editing a VCD file.
 It only allows viewing.
-But since it resides in the same location in the GUI as all the other Editors (see page 26), and it opens whenever a VCD file is selected, it can be thought of as an editor in read-only mode.
+But since it resides in the same location in the GUI as all the other Editors (see page 27), and it opens whenever a VCD file is selected, it can be thought of as an editor in read-only mode.

 The waveform viewer allows examining VCD output in a familiar waveform visualization, displaying how signals change values over time.
-It is typically used to examine the VCD output that gets generated when Running the Snapshot Debugger (see page 327) (see also: Snapshot Debugger View (see page 139)).
+It is typically used to examine the VCD output that gets generated when Running the Snapshot Debugger (see page 344) (see also: Snapshot Debugger View (see page 139), Viewing the Captured VCD Waveform (see page 357)).

-As with familiar waveform editors, the placement of a Marker (here, a pink vertical line) can be manipulated with the mouse in the graphical waveform area, so that the value of all signals at the same instant of time can be seen.
-Signals can also be re-ordered (an individual signal moved vertically amongst its peers) and individual signals can be hidden or shown.
+As with familiar waveform editors, the placement of a vertical line marker (pink by default, managed by a user preference) can be manipulated with the mouse in the graphical waveform area so that the value of all signals at the same instant of time can be seen.
+Signals can also be re-ordered (individually moved vertically among peers) and individual signals can be hidden or shown.
 If necessary, signals may be duplicated in the display so that they can be displayed adjacent to multiple peers for ease of value comparisons.
 It is, of course, possible to change the zoom level of the graphical waveform area if desired.

 For each VCD file, the editor remembers signal name ordering, panel sizes, zoom level, and the sample offset between file loads.
-These are remembered between Snapshot captures within a single session, as well as between ACE sessions.
+These settings are remembered between Snapshot captures within a single session, as well as between ACE sessions.